nexpy/nexpy/README.rst

 of its ability to handle large data files.
 There is currently no dependency on the `NeXus C API <http://download.nexusformat.org/doc/html/napi.html>`_.
-This also means that the current version cannot read and write HDF4 or XML NeXus files, although this functionality will be restored in a future version.
+This also means that the current version cannot read and write HDF4 or XML NeXus files, although this functionality may be restored in a future version.
 If you only intend to utilize the Python API from the command-line, the only other required library is `Numpy <http://numpy.scipy.org>`_.